particle-iot/docs/src/content/reference/discontinued/software/non-threaded-system-mode.md

 | 0.4.6+ | Disabled | Enabled | Disabled |
 | 0.4.5 | Disabled | Not available | Not available |

-If you have an unusual situation where you need to run without the system thread, you should use Device OS 5.x or earlier.
+In {{systemThreadRequired}}, `SYSTEM_THREAD(DISABLED)` will generate a compile warning, but it will still disable system threading.
+Non-threaded mode will be completely removed in a later version of Device OS.

 ## Detailed differences

-If you are currently using `SYSTEM_THREAD(DISABLED)` (or do not specify) and are using `SYSTEM_MODE(AUTOMATIC)` (or do not specify), then minor modifications may be necessary to your code.
+If you are currently using `SYSTEM_THREAD(DISABLED)` (or do not specify) and are using `SYSTEM_MODE(AUTOMATIC)` (or do not specify), then minor modifications may be necessary to your code to work with threading enabled.

 The main difference is that user firmware will continue to run in a variety of cases described below, like when not cloud connected, in listening mode, and while downloading updates OTA.